Elon Musk snaps up $3bn Twitter stake

 The stake is worth $2.89bn (£2.20bn), based on Twitter's closing price on Friday.

-The stake makes him the largest shareholder in the company and is more than four times the 2.25% holding of Twitter founder Jack Dorsey.
+The stake makes him one of the largest shareholders in the company and is more than four times the 2.25% holding of Twitter founder Jack Dorsey.

 Musk is a regular Twitter user with more than 80 million followers, although recently he said he is giving "serious thought" to building a new social media platform.

-Late last month Musk asked his followers whether they thought the social medial platform encouraged free speech.
+Late last month Musk asked his followers whether they thought the social media platform encouraged free speech.

 "Free speech is essential to a functioning democracy.
 Do you believe Twitter rigorously adheres to this principle?"